simonmayer90/simonmayer90/README.md

 ### Hi there, I'm Simon 👋

+I have been studying electrial engineering (B.Eng.) and Theology (no degree) in the past.
+Now I am about to change my carrer path one more time and use my analytical and storytelling skills to become a DATA SCIENTIST.

+- 🔭 I’m currently taking a 15 week Bootcamp at WBS Coding School
+- 🌱 I’m currently learning SQL, Python (Pandas, Numpy, Scipy...), Tableau, Statistics, Data Engineering, Machine Learning and much more
+- 👯 I’m looking for a remote Job as a Junior Data Analyst / Scientist
+- 📫 How to reach me: per email at simon.mayer90 [at] gmail [dot] com

 <!--
 **simonmayer90/simonmayer90** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.